 The Doctoral College at the University of Surrey supports the professional and career development of our postgraduate researchers and early career researchers underpinning the growth of our world-leading research.

-With over 1,500 post graduate researchers working on unique projects in over 170 research areas from Artificial Intelligence to Veterinary Medicine & Sciences, they are an integral part of the University of Surrey Research and Innovation Strategy 2019-22.
+With over 1,200 postgraduate researchers working on unique projects in over 170 research areas from Artificial Intelligence to Veterinary Medicine & Sciences, they are an integral part of the University of Surrey Research and Innovation Strategy.

-Our research programmes demonstrates the breadth of our post graduate researchers knowledge and developing expertise.
+Our research programmes demonstrate the breadth of our postgraduate researchers knowledge and developing expertise.

 We will also be able to signpost you to other parts of the university, if working with us isn’t quite the right option for you.